Published by Lars Bobeck

 The maybe leading believer homepage.

-A believer homepage that contains a lot.
+A believer homepage that contains pretty much.

 Describes various disputable teachings.